Llemmert/ADVJSFinal/README.md

 ## Features

-There are three main user types:
+There are three main user types with different features:

 ### Quiz Master: Has access to:
 - Questions